googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

-While color values obtained from the CPAL table are represented in sRGB using the non-linear transfer function defined in the sRGB specification, the compositing and blending calculations are done after applying the inverse transfer function to derive linear RGB values.
-For more information regarding the non-linear and linear representations for sRGB, see _Interpolation of Colors_ in 5.7.12.
+While color values obtained from the CPAL table are represented in sRGB using the non-linear transfer function defined in the sRGB specification, the compositing and blending calculations are done after applying the inverse transfer function to derive linear-light RGB values.
+For more information regarding the non-linear and linear-light representations for sRGB, see _Interpolation of Colors_ in 5.7.12.

 As mentioned in 5.7.11.1.8.2, a color glyph definition shall be bounded.
 A sub-graph that has PaintComposite as its root is either bounded or unbounded,